Liz has been practicing and teaching yoga for ten years. She lives and works on Deer Isle, a bridged island off the coast of Downeast Maine.

 Iyengar Yoga + Yoga Therapy

 Liz is a Certified Iyengar Yoga Teacher (CIYT).
 The Iyengar method emphasizes dedicated practice as a path to personal transformation.
 As a practitioner, Liz’s own experience is that the spiritual practice of yoga helps purify the body and release the mind, opening the heart to a new sense of freedom and responsibility.

 Iyengar yoga teaches precise alignment and develops inner awareness through physical posture (asana) and breath control (pranayama).
 The method is rooted in the ancient ashtanga (eight-limbed) philosophy of Patanjali’s Yoga Sutras, a set of aphorisms that frame a way of being in the world that is practical, experiential, devotional and personal.
 Only the world’s most knowledgeable, rigorously trained teachers earn Iyengar Yoga Certification.
 (Read more about BKS Iyengar and Iyengar yoga here.)

-I am certified as a Yoga Therapist through the International Association of Yoga Therapists.
-IAYT is committed to advancing yoga therapy education, training, and research, and the professional development of its members.
-IAYT recognizes the rigorous training of Certified Iyengar Yoga Teachers (CIYT) and our aligned efforts to bring – safely! – the healing art and science of yoga to all people.
+Liz is also certified as a Yoga Therapist through the International Association of Yoga Therapists.
+IAYT advances yoga therapy education, training, and research, and supports the professional development of its members.
+IAYT recognizes the rigorous training of Iyengar Yoga Teachers and our aligned efforts to make available the healing art and science of yoga to all people.